UoB-COMSM0166/2025-group-13/Documents/docs/meeting_notes/2025_week2_meeting3.md

 ## 3. Task Summary

 - Task 1: Use the Google Spreadsheet to assign roles and define responsibilities.
-- Task 2: Research collaboration tools and workflows in two teams.
+- Task 2: Research collaboration tools and workflows.
+- Task 3: Research for similar games and game specific features and P5.js implementation in two teams.
-- Task 3: Suggest a house style for the game designs.
+- Task 4: Suggest a house style for the game designs.

 ## 4. Discussion Details